 Understanding DSLRBooth templates

-1. Understanding formats: 4" x 6" or 6" x 4".
+1. Understanding the sizes: 4" x 6" or 6" x 4"

 4" x 6": Portrait orientation (vertical)